Your health and wellbeing and relationships

 It can be awkward to talk about your sexual health but if you are sexually active it is really important to make sure you look after your sexual health, for both you and any partners you might have.

-If you are worried about sexually transmitted infections or would like to talk about contraception, head to your GP surgery or the local sexual health clinic.
+All sexual health services are free and confidential which means your details will never be disclosed to anyone else.
+The exception to this is if there is a safeguarding concern, but we will always discuss this with you before any information is shared.
 The NHS website sexual health web page provides a lot of useful information on sexual health services and support available.
 The Mix has lots of helpful information about sex and relationships for young people aged up to 25 years.

 Your relationships

-By building positive relationships with others, we will be happier and feel more supported and connective.
+By building positive relationships with others, we will be happier and feel more supported and connected.
 As a young person who has been in the care system you may have suffered some form of loss during early childhood, and possibly trauma and/or abuse, and may find it difficult to come to terms with your experiences as you get older.

 In addition to this, your own experiences may well impact on your adult relationships, both personally and professionally.
 Each person's journey and experiences will be different.
 There are various people and organisations that can help you to develop strong and positive relationships.